cecilitse/product-owner-upskilling-challenges/06-building-api/README.md

 end
 ```

-Here are more concrete examples:
+Here are more practical examples:

 ```ruby
 puts "What is your age?"